translate/pootle/docs/server/upgrading.rst

     $ pootle updatedb

-  The :ref:`updatedb command <commands#updatedb>` upgrades the database schema to the state of Pootle 2.5.0.
+  The :command:`updatedb` command upgrades the database schema to the state of Pootle 2.5.0.
 This is necessary due to the changes made to the database schema migration mechanisms after the 2.5.0 release.

 In the first step, the syncdb command will create any missing database tables